treeverse/lakeFS/docs/howto/garbage-collection.md

 1. lakeFS server version must be at least [v0.87.0](https://github.com/treeverse/lakeFS/releases/tag/v0.87.0).
 If your version is lower, you should first upgrade.
 2. Read the [limitations](#limitations) section.
-3. Use [rclone](https://rclone.org/) for backup and restore
+3. Setup [rclone](https://rclone.org/) to access underlying bucket for backup and restore.

-To run uncommitted GC perform the following steps:
+### Running the uncommitted GC

-1. Mark the files to delete - summary and report will be generated under '<repository storage namespace>/_lakefs/retention/gc/uncommitted/<mark id>/'.
+1. Mark the files to delete - summary and report will be generated under `<REPOSITORY_STORAGE_NAMESPACE>/_lakefs/retention/gc/uncommitted/<MARK_ID>/`.
-   The mark id sortable time based ID, each run output into a new one.
+   By listing the bucket under 'uncommitted' the last entry represents the last mark id of the uncommitted GC.
+   The GC job logs the mark under - searching "...".

    ```bash
    spark-submit \